 The importance of this game lies more in its plot than in the way you play it, which is not the case with the first two names on this list, whose narrative and handling are inseparable; so if you find it insulting that The Last of Us: Part II doesn’t top this ranking, think about this.
 Besides, it’s about time to punish a bit the games that exploit their workers to the point of ruining their health.

-How ironic that just before strict confinement was decreed throughout Spain, Nintendo released Animal Crossing, a game in which you escape to an island in the middle of the ocean to make a totally normal life: plant flowers, help the neighbors, dress up pretty….
-An idyllic life, in my opinion.
+How ironic that just before strict confinement was decreed throughout Spain, Nintendo released Animal Crossing, a game in which you escape to an island in the middle of the ocean to make an everyday life: plant flowers, help the neighbors, dress up pretty… An idyllic life, in my opinion.

 How ironic that many of us took this game when we were locked up at home and bitter, either because of telework or ERTEs or because we were sick with the virus.
-Each in our own circumstances, but with the friendliness, simplicity and daily novelty of this game.
+Each in our circumstances, but with the friendliness, simplicity, and daily novelty of this game.

-The remake of one of the most beloved video games in the history of the industry, what could possibly go wrong?
-Beyond some performance issues and a bit of filler, the truth is that Final Fantasy VII Remake is a great game not so much for retelling the story of Cloud and company, but for introducing certain changes and taking a bit of a risk with the traditional remake formula.
+What could go wrong with the remake of one of the most beloved video games in the industry’s history?
+Beyond some performance issues and a bit of filler, the truth is that Final Fantasy VII Remake is a great game not so much for retelling the story of Cloud and company, but for introducing specific changes and taking a bit of a risk with the traditional remake formula.

-The combat system, fortunately, is totally different and works like a charm, allowing magnificent combinations between combatants and introducing the right touch of strategy and planning in a saga that usually had the fighting as a mere formality between the story.
+Fortunately, the combat system is different and works like a charm, allowing magnificent combinations between combatants and introducing the right touch of strategy and planning in a saga that usually had the fighting as a mere formality between the story.

-And the changes in the narrative, which we all know extensively, are very interesting, because for fans who already know what happens with Aerith, Sephiroth or even Zack, it seems to have opened a new path that can change what we take for granted and make this remake something new.
-The success of this game is not only the nostalgia well rethought, but also the new opportunities.
+And the changes in the narrative, which we all know extensively, are exciting because, for fans who already know what happens with Aerith, Sephiroth, or even Zack, it seems to have opened a new path that can change what we take for granted and make this remake something new.
+The success of this game is not only the nostalgia well rethought, but also the latest opportunities.

 If there’s one thing we’ve learned over years and years of shooter games, it’s that there’s something very satisfying about blowing an enemy’s head off with a gun.
-The more outlandish the gun and the critter we shoot, the better the better.
+The more outlandish the weapon and the critter we shoot, the better.

-Doom: Eternal understands that this is the key to its success and has invented countless ways to do it, building around it all sorts of excuses that serve solely and exclusively to make you feel very powerful when you kill an enemy.
-The double jump, the dodge, the sword, the flamethrower….
-It all adds up to that single purpose.
+Doom: Eternal understands that this is the key to its success and has invented countless ways to do it.
+It builds around it all sorts of excuses that serve solely and exclusively to make you feel very powerful when you kill an enemy.
+The double jump, the dodge, the sword, the flamethrower… It all adds up to that single purpose.

-I can’t say I wouldn’t have preferred the game to focus more on these good ideas that expand the gameplay and less on adding a backstory to the Doom Guy’s kills, or Doom Slayer now; but even I think these stories about our protagonist are fine.
+I can’t say I wouldn’t have preferred the game to focus more on these good ideas that expand the gameplay and less on adding a backstory to the Doom Guy’s kills, or Doom Slayer now, but even I think these stories about our protagonist are nuanced.

-Doom: Eternal is pure rhythm and as a game it knows how to get you swept up in the action.
+Doom: Eternal is pure rhythm, and as a game, it knows how to get you swept up in action.
 ‘Smash and smash and smash until there’s none left,’ the game says, and indeed, it does.

-Yes, Among Us was released in 2018, but it has been in 2021 when the common mortals have discovered it and we have realized that playing ‘The Thing’ on a mobile while chatting with friends on Discord is very, very fun.
-No wonder streamers haven’t stopped playing it and its popularity has only increased.
+Yes, Among Us was released in 2018, but it has been in 2023 when the ordinary mortals have discovered it, and we have realized that playing ‘The Thing’ on mobile while chatting with friends on Discord is very, very fun.
+No wonder streamers haven’t stopped playing it, and its popularity has only increased.

-Suspecting everyone, falsely accusing friends and ending up screwing up or getting the group decision right is genuinely fun and more typical of a board game than a video game.
-In a year when we can’t be together because of the virus, this game has been a great replacement for traditional board games.
+Suspecting everyone, falsely accusing friends, and ending up screwing up or getting the group decision right is genuinely fun and more typical of a board game than a video game.
+In a year when we can’t be together because of the virus, this game has been an excellent replacement for traditional board games.

-In this case, the game’s revision is an almost perfect copy of the original, but with better graphics, fewer bugs and a few control improvements, which make enjoying the first ever ‘Souls’ wonderful.
+In this case, the game’s revision is an almost perfect copy of the original, but with better graphics, fewer bugs, and a few control improvements, making enjoying the first-ever ‘Souls’ wonderful.

-It is true that out of its context, Demon’s Souls is not so revolutionary, but even to this day, it is an experience of survival and learning to master a game to the very last detail in order to succeed.
-And all this without ever becoming frustrating, because what it manages to kill you when you make a mistake is that you do not make it again.
+Indeed, Demon’s Souls is not so revolutionary out of its context, but even to this day, it is an experience of survival and learning to master a game to the very last detail to succeed.
+And all this without ever becoming frustrating because what it manages to kill you when you make a mistake is that you do not make it again.

 There are few video games like this one, and I can’t think of a better title to use for that brand new PlayStation 5 that you bought as a Christmas present.